flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 - `'ignore'` in this case the user will be not managed at all, even its ssh authorized keys or its `.vimrc` etc.

+The key `ensure` is mandatory.

-The `uid` and `gid` parameters are the equivalent of the `uid` and `gid` parameters in the built-in `user` resource.
+The values of the `uid` and `gid` keys are the equivalent of the `uid` and `gid` attributes in the built-in `user` resource.
+The value of `uid` must be an integer and the value of `gid` can be an integer or a name (ie a string).
-The `uid` must be an integer and the `gid` can be a integer of a name.
-The default value of these parameters is `undef` and, in this case, when creating a new user, then one uid and gid will be chosen automatically.
-The best is to let these parameters undefined.
-But if you use these parameter, it's not a good idea to change it or you can change it but it's better to first remove the user (with `ensure == absent`) and recreate it after with the new values.
+These keys are optional and the default value of these keys is `undef` and, in this case, when creating a new user, then one uid and one gid will be chosen automatically.
+The best is to not provide these keys.
+But, if you use these keys, it's not a good idea to change it: you can change it but it's better to first remove the user (with `ensure == absent`) and recreate it after with the new values.
 If `gid` is undefined, the primary group `foo` of a user `foo` will